Guy Vernor Henry: Biography

 William Seton Henry (1816–1851) was an 1835 graduate of the United States Military Academy, and attained the rank of Brevet Major for his service in the Mexican–American War.

 Guy V. Henry graduated from the United States Military Academy in May 1861, serving as a Union officer in the Civil War, and later in conflicts against the Native Americans in the West and southwest of the United States of America.
-From May 25, 1891, to October 3, 1894, while commanding the 7th Cavalry Regiment, he was also commander of Fort Myer, Virginia.
+From May 25, 1891, to October 3, 1894, while commanding the 7th U.S. Cavalry, he was also commander of Fort Myer, Virginia.
 During the Spanish–American War, he was dispatched to Guantánamo, Cuba, and later sent to Puerto Rico, alongside General Nelson Miles.

-Henry was with General George Crook at the Battle of the Rosebud on June 17, 1876 when Crook was attacked by forces led by Crazy Horse.
+Henry was with General George Crook at the Battle of the Rosebud on June 17, 1876, when Crook was attacked by forces led by Crazy Horse.
 Henry was very badly wounded in the face.
 When John Finerty (correspondent for the Chicago Tribune, reporting from the field) commented on Guy's grievous wound, the latter merely told him, "For this we are soldiers," and encouraged Finerty to join the army.

 He received successive brevets for gallantry in various battles and was brevetted brigadier general, United States Army, for gallantry at the Battle of Rosebud in Montana Territory, where he was shot through the face while fighting Native Americans.
-He received the Medal of Honor on December 5, 1893, for his Civil War service at the Battle of Cold Harbor on June 1, 1864, where he was serving as a colonel and commanded a brigade.
+He received the Medal of Honor on December 5, 1893, for his Civil War service at the Battle of Cold Harbor on June 1, 1864, where he was temporarily serving as a colonel of volunteers and commanded a brigade.
+On June 1, 1897, Henry was promoted to colonel in the regular army and given command of the 10th U.S. Cavalry.

-During the invasion of Puerto Rico, Henry led a "Provisional Division" from the city of Ponce to Arecibo, Puerto Rico, to rendezvous with General Theodore Schwan, who was arriving from the city of Mayagüez.
-The tropical rain impeded his trek and before he reached Mayagüez, the conflict was over.
+At the beginning of the Spanish–American War, Henry was appointed a brigadier general of volunteers on May 4, 1898.
+During the invasion of Puerto Rico, he led a "Provisional Division" from the city of Ponce to Arecibo, Puerto Rico, to rendezvous with General Theodore Schwan, who was arriving from the city of Mayagüez.
+The tropical rain impeded his trek and before Henry reached Mayagüez, the conflict was over.
+On October 11, 1898, he was promoted to brigadier general in the regular army.

-On December 6, 1898, he was designated Governor of Puerto Rico.
+On December 6, 1898, Henry was designated Governor of Puerto Rico.
+From December 7, 1898, to June 12, 1899, he served as a major general of volunteers.
 On February 6, 1899, he dissolved the Cabinet of Puerto Rico, which was instituted with the Autonomic Charter.
 Henry also eliminated taxes on basic food items.
-On May 2, 1899 he instituted the eight-hour work day in Puerto Rico.
+On May 2, 1899, he instituted the eight-hour work day in Puerto Rico.
 On May 9, 1899, he was replaced by General George W. Davis.

 Henry died of pneumonia in New York City in October 1899 and was buried at Arlington National Cemetery.

 General Henry was an Hereditary Member of the Aztec Club of 1847, a First Class Companion of the Military Order of the Loyal Legion of the United States and the Regular Army and Navy Union.